ABOUT

 Groundworks is a 501c3 non-profit, youth-driven community arts space in Tucson.
 We're a team of artists, musicians and educators with the shared goal of developing creativity and talent in Tucson's youth arts scene.
 Since November 2021, we are located at 2919 e Grant Rd.
 Tucson AZ 85716, but catch us all around Tucson connecting with our local artistic community.

-We host an all-ages event for youth to come interact with art and music, so visit our venue page for the full calendar of events.
+We host an all-ages event for youth to come interact with art and music, so visit our events page for the full calendar of events.

 If you’d like to support, we ask for your contribution to offset our operation costs and to help get art supplies, musical gear and more into the hands of young artists!
 We also invite artists to submit to our gallery and musicians to utilize our facilities for practice, recording and more!